jenweber/ember-text-highlighter/README.md

 This addon works by using a simple Regex replace to search for a given term, then returns an a `Ember.String.htmlSafe`.
 Due to performance concerns, it is not recommended to use this addon to search large amounts of text.

+## Credits

+This addon was inspired by the technique described by Channa Somathilaka in this [StackOverflow](http://stackoverflow.com/questions/40001210/how-to-highlight-a-given-word-inside-hbs) post.

+Special thanks to the Ember Community Slack members for answering my questions.
+Visit the [Ember Community](https://www.emberjs.com/community/) page to find out how to join us.